JWatkins20/classscribe/backlog/system_requirements.md

 As a Student, I will be able to use the lamp to record lecture audio. (minimum)

+As a Student, I will be able to view my scanned notes in the web app. (minimum)

-As a Student, I will be able to view my scanned notes and listen to the recorded lecture audio. (minimum)
+As a Student I will be able to listen to the recorded lecture audio. (minimum)

 As a Student, I will be able to scrub through the history of each page scan and listen to the synced lecture audio throughout time. (minimum)